 1. Best external desktop hard disk drive

-The D3 Station also comes with a three-year warranty as well as a USB 3.0 cable.
-It won't break any speed records (its hard drive has 32MB of cache and a 5400RPM spinning speed) but you also won't get a better cost per TB for a low-capacity drive.
+Also included with the D3 Station is a three-year warranty as well as a USB 3.0 cable.
+It won't break any speed records with its mere 32MB of cache and 5400RPM spinners, but for a low-capacity drive, you won't find a better deal.

 2. Best external desktop hard disk drive (performance)

 Though the Seagate 5TB expansion is older than the above, it also boasts more storage for the buck.
 In fact, you can expect to shell out just under £20 per TB if you're in the UK or a little less than $24 in the US.

 Like its sibling, the Seagate 5TB Expansion has 64MB of cache and demands an external power supply unit to get it going.